 In addressing the pandemic the school district has constructed a plan that is broken into three phases, Substantial spread, Moderate Spread, and Low Spread.
 Substantial Spread indicates that positive cases of COVID-19 have been identified within the school building with extensive contact investigation within the school building.
 Moderate Spread indicates positive cases of COVID-19 have been identified within the school building and contact tracing within the school building.
-Low Spread indicates a positive case of COVID-19 within the school building but no exposure to the school building.
+Low Spread indicates a positive case of COVID-19 within the school building.
 If no cases are identified within the community then the Cole County R-1 School District will open implementing and practicing all necessary precautions with the intent to prevent the spread of COVID-19.